The Bread of Life

-1. We are moved to become “Bread” and “Wine” for others.
-It might be hard for us to understand how we become “bread” and “wine” to others but as we partake of the bread, the Body of Christ and the wine, the Blood of Christ we become more like Him.
-“You are what you eat,” when you eat of the bread and drink of the wine we come to share in the divinity of Christ and become one like him sharing His paschal mystery, his passion, death and resurrection.
+1. By becoming “Bread” and “Wine” for others.
+It might be hard for us to understand how we become “bread” and “wine” to others.
+There is a saying, “You are what you eat.”
+And so, when we eat of the bread and drink of the wine we come to share in the divinity of Christ and become one like him by sharing His paschal mystery, his passion, death and resurrection.
 As Jesus shares His Person to us, we too, are called as His followers to sacrifice ourselves for others as Christ did.

-When we eat the Bread of Life, we are called put to practice the very life of Christ, who sacrificed even his life to save us.
+When we eat the Bread of Life, we are called not only to satisfy our spiritual hunger but to put to practice the very life of Christ, who sacrificed even his life to save us.

-2. We are moved to come to a fuller appreciation of Christ’s presence in the Eucharist.
+2. By fully appreciating Christ’s presence in the Eucharist.
 Christ is present BODY, BLOOD, SOUL and DIVINITY in the Blessed Eucharist.
 The Fathers of the Church explain this truth that, while ordinary food is assimilated into man, the very opposite takes place in Holy Communion.
 Here man is assimilated into the Bread of Life calling us to receive it with due reverence, true repentance, proper preparation and grateful hearts.

 This Sunday, let us LOOK BACK and re-evaluate our ways of seeing Christ in the Eucharist.
 What has the Eucharist to do with us?
 If we know who Christ is in the Eucharist, as we receive him, we will come to fully yearn for the nourishment he gives to us in the Bread of Life who is Christ HIMSELF!
-No other super food, and I mean NOTHING ELSE can move and satisfy us than the Bread of Life we receive in the Eucharist.
-Do you believe this?
-THEN, LIVE IT!
+NOTHING or NO ONE ELSE can satisfy us other than Jesus, the Bread of Life whom we receive in the Eucharist.
+Believe and live it up!